 So what does this mean for me?

-If you’ve previously used Synthetic monitoring from our public locations and whitelisted those IP addresses within your organization, you will need to expand this list by adding the new addresses that our synthetic public locations will be using.
+If you’ve previously used Synthetic monitoring from our public locations and allowed those IP addresses within your organization, you will need to expand this list by adding the new addresses that our synthetic public locations will be using.

-The addresses are tied to the locations, so if for any reason you only want to use a selected locations group, the addresses for this group will be the ones you need to whitelist.
+The addresses are tied to the locations, so if for any reason you only want to use a selected locations group, the addresses for this group will be the ones you need to allow.

 What are the details of the roll-out plan for new IP addresses?